david-beauchesne/FoodWeb-MultiStressors/fwms.md

 most vulnerable by acting as both weak entry points and biotic amplifiers.

 **Notes**:
-- Species themselves are more or less sensitivite, with predators in omnivory and food chain both weak entry points and biotic amplifiers.
+- Species themselves are more or less sensitive, with predators in omnivory and food chain both weak entry points and biotic amplifiers.
   - Trophic cascades, compensatory effects
   - @estes2011;
   - Compensatory effect suppression @thompson2018a